13 Books to Read to Your Kids About Race

 Little Leaders: Bold Women in Black History

 With bold illustrations and rich text, Little Leaders: Bold Women in Black History written by the New York Times bestselling author-illustrator Vashti Harrison tells the stories of forty inspirational black women in American history including chemist Alice Ball, poet Maya Angelou, and abolitionist Sojourner Truth.
-Here are some amazing African Americans you didn’t learn about in history class.

 This Book Is Anti-Racist: 20 Lessons on How to Wake Up, Take Action, and Do the Work